skarwaaaa/furima_28287/README.md

 | item_id   | integer | null false |

 ## Association
-- has_one :user
+- belong_to :user
-- has_one :item
+- belong_to :item
-- has_one :addressese
+- belong_to :addressese